learnings12/lidar_detector/README.md

-# Lvel 1: ROS2 Navigation Assignment: Ishan Garg
+# ROS2 Navigation using LiDar

 This package is build on **Ubuntu 24.04** and **ROS2 Jazzy**.
 A ROS2 package that subscribes to LiDAR (`/scan`) data, velocity (`/cmd_vel`).
 Detects obstacles inside a **threshold circle** (safety radius) and logs **Linear and Angular velocities**.